littleprojects/ACC_W211/01_Tooling/readme.md

 ### Software:
 - can_logger -> records raw CAN data in Busmaster log file format to view & replay later
-- Syncthing -> to upload the data automatically it a connection (Hotspot) is available
+- Syncthing -> to upload the data automatically if a connection (Hotspot) is available

 ### Pinout